pytest-dev/pytest-env/README.md

     D:RUN_ENV=test
 ```

-You can also use `R:` (raw) prefix if you wish to have curly bracket characters inside the env variable:
+You can also use `R:` (raw) prefix if you wish to have curly bracket characters inside the env variable (Note: you can combine flags, e.g. `D:R:`):

 ```ini
 [pytest]